Mystery6/6301project/README.md

 | Validation data | 0.7496 | 0.7384 |
 | Test data | 0.7438 | 0.7461 |

 The standard deviation of the model is 0.0177.
-And the min AIR: 0.8332>0.8
+And the min AIR: 0.8332>0.8.
+All the AIR is greater than 0.8, which is pretty good.

-The validation AUC is max at that time and lowest AIR is 0.8332, which is greater than 0.8.
 It shows the bidas remediation is effective.

-Considered the cutoff is 0.18, the accuracy of the test data is 0.7461, and the AUC of test data is 0.7438.
+Considered the cutoff is 0.18, the validation AUC is max at that time, the accuracy of the test data is 0.7461, and the AUC of test data is 0.7438.
 So the model is pretty good.

 Question:
 1. I would like to know how to predcit the 'on time' or 'delinquent' of initial credit card holder.